giraone/oms-application/README.md

 The default setting

 - assumes minio runs on port `9999`
-- is using a bucket names `bucket-001`
+- is using a bucket named `bucket-001`
 - uses `minio-local` as an alias
 - uses *WebHook* for bucket event notification

 ```
-# Config the server's alias
+# Configure the server's alias
 > ./mc config host add minio-local http://192.168.178.48:9999 minio miniosecret S3V4
 # Check minio content
 > ./mc ls minio-local